nf-core/clipseq/README.md

 ## Credits

-nf-core/clipseq was originally written by Charlotte West, Anob Chakrabarti.
+nf-core/clipseq was originally written by Charlotte West (GitHub: charlotte-west) , Anob Chakrabarti (GitHub: amchakra).

 We thank the members of Luscombe Lab for their assistance in the development of this pipeline.